 Special Observances provide cultural awareness in our place of employment, in our schools, and in our communities.
 These events create an opportunity to bring people together with the intent to remember history, celebrate contributions, and work towards a future that is inclusive of all people.

 Observances contribute to diversity by serving as a road-map to a better understanding of our history.
-Understanding where we all come from helps us to form respectful relationships that result in new ideas and progress.
+Understanding where we all come from helps us to form respectful relationships that result in new ideas and innovation.

 Most of the observances listed here were established through a number of Congressional Efforts, Bills, Public Laws, and Presidential Proclamations.
 Organizations can also add to these observances by creating their own special observance.